Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-personal-anecdotes.md

 The food court consisted of food trucks and stands, but these were not really designed to feed everyone on MCH.
 They opened during the afternoon, just a little bit too late for lunch.
 During the warmest days, they had to close in the afternoon because it was too warm in the stand to cook food.
 Sometimes they were open, but were still busy preparing the food and had nothing to serve.
 So this was a little bit unreliable.

-The food court also had a little supermarket, where you could get food that you needed to prepare yourself.
+The food court also had a little supermarket, where you could get food that you could prepare yourself.

 ## Events

 There were talks, workshops, parties, stands where you could just drop by and do something, and CTFs and badge hacking which you could do on your own laptop.

-The [schedule](https://program.mch2022.org/) shows which events are when and where.
+The [schedule](https://program.mch2022.org/) showed which events are when and where.
 Occasionally the schedule changed.
-I wasn't always aware of this, and two times I was at the wrong tent or at the wrong time to attend the event, because the schedule was changed.
+I wasn't always aware of this, and two times I was at the wrong tent or at the wrong time to attend the event, because the schedule had changed.

 Many of these events were technical, about hacking, infosec and computers.
 But there were also many non-technical talks, or on the intersection of infosec and another subject.
 There were talks on climate change, maps, and mental health.
 Workshops covered public speaking, balloon folding or making dough figurines.